Introduction

 - •Unlocking new characters and content

-The Power of Challenge and Mastery
+The Power of Struggle and Achievement

 Flow State Characteristics